AFRICA

 8) Is merger filing mandatory or voluntary?

 Merger filing is mandatory in Costa Rica when the transaction meets the legal requirements (see topic 14).
-Furthermore, the filing parties must evidence compliance with said requirements in order to access the merger control review.
-Thus, transactions cannot be submitted to review voluntarily.

 Types of transactions to file – what constitutes a merger